AuON: A Linear-time Alternative to Orthogonal Momentum Updates: Introduction

 \cite{tuddenham2022orthogonalisinggradientsspeedneural} proposed an approach for neural network optimization in which the gradient is first orthogonalized via singular value decomposition (SVD), followed by the application of momentum, and then the resulting momentum term is used as the update.
 They refer to this method as Orthogonal-SGDM.
 In their experiments, they observed that even in the best-performing configuration, Orthogonal-SGDM was outperformed by a well-tuned standard SGD with momentum.
-This is because applying momentum after strict orthogonalization damages the momentum mechanism: orthogonalizing gradients before accumulation prevents momentum from effectively reducing variance and maintaining beneficial directional information.
-Moreover, strict orthogonality erases singular-value magnitudes and over-constrains the step, collapsing its singular-value structure to an isometry.
+This is because applying momentum after orthogonalization damages the momentum mechanism: orthogonalizing gradients before accumulation prevents momentum from effectively reducing variance and maintaining beneficial directional information.
+Moreover, orthogonality erases singular-value magnitudes and over-constrains the step, collapsing its singular-value structure to an isometry.
 In effect, the update becomes a spectral-norm-constrained move that discards useful magnitude information, wiping out correlations between update directions.
-Making all updates unit length may also increase harmful alignment effects.
-Recent advances, such as Muon \cite{jordan2024muon}, improve efficiency and performance by producing a semi-orthogonal matrix using Newton--Schulz iterations rather than a full orthogonal matrix using SVD, and by reordering the momentum update to occur before semi-orthogonalization.
-This reduces complexity to $\mathcal{O}(n^2)$, but quadratic costs still remain a bottleneck.
+Making all updates to unit length may also increase harmful alignment effects.
+Recent advances, such as Muon \cite{jordan2024muon}, improve efficiency and performance by approximating an orthogonal matrix using Newton--Schulz iterations rather than a full orthogonal matrix using SVD, and by reordering the momentum update to occur before orthogonalization.
+This makes the Muon computational efficient in GPU, reduces the wall-clock time, and gives much higher throughput, though Muon has cubic complexity, is 2 x faster than Adam and AdamW, but still suffers from exploding attention logits.
+We find out that, by bounding the momentum updates under a spectral-norm trust region can preserve the directional information without requiring explicit orthogonalization

-In this paper, we focus on developing an alternative approach to bound updates with high condition numbers under a unit-norm constraint, \emph{without explicit Semi-Orthogonalization}.
-Our goal is to achieve strong performance with $\mathcal{O}(n)$ time complexity, without compromising efficiency or speed.
-Empirically, we find that normalization followed by a hyperbolic-cosine scaling transformation yields promising results.
+In this paper, we focus on developing an alternative approach to bound updates with high condition numbers under a unit-norm constraint, \emph{without explicit Orthogonalization}.
+Our goal is to achieve strong performance with without compromising efficiency or speed.
+Empirically, we find that normalization followed by a hyperbolic-cosine scaling transformation can bound the updates with high condition numbers under the spectral-norm trust region and uses an automatic ”emergency brake” to be significantly more resistant to exploding attention logits than Muon, especially in heavy‑tailed regimes.